API Reference

 |---|---|

-const char* | User ID to record to the log server |
+const char* | The user ID to be logged on the server |

 #import <AppGuardCore/AppGuard.h>